tomalamb/tomalamb.github.io/_pages/about.md

 I'm also a OxAI team member.
 Please feel free to check out my blog posts where I try to give a complete and rigorous (while hopefully being accessible) introduction to various topics in ML and mathematics.
 Learning directly from papers can be rather tedious, unclear, frustraing and time consuming, so I hope that I can help a little bit with this :).
 Please do suggest any topics that you'd like to see!

-In the past, I used to a be a little better at mathematics and was also breifly a teacher.
-You can find relavent material in the resources section.
+In the past, I used to a be a little better at mathematics and was also briefly a teacher.
+You can find relevant material in the resources section.

 Feel free to reach out by email to chat or discuss anything ML or mathematics related!